WebWinds is a scientific visualization and analysis package, written

 tool.
 This version has both client and server

-This page addresses the following topics for users of Windows 95/98NT/XP:
+This page addresses the following topics for users of platforms other than Unix, Linux, Macintosh and Windows:

-Unix, Linux and Macintosh users should read their own page, and users from other platforms should read their own page.
+Unix, Linux and Macintosh users should read their own page, and Windows users should read their own page.

 Documentation is built into WebWinds in the form of a context sensitive

 html help system.
 You can also browse the documentation using the online